donhinkelman/moodle-block_sharing_cart/README.md

 Change Log
 ----------
+* 4.4, release 1 2024.01.03
+  * New feature - Added the ability to copy & restore asynchronously.
+  * Improved backup & restore process.
+  * New upgrade will remove sharing cart items that doesn't have the backup files.
 * 4.3, release 2 2023.12.15
   * Fixed sharing cart restore process.
   * Added moodle log when a sharing cart item got backup, restored or deleted.